 Although some might assume that large manufacturers or public research institutes developed rice transplanters, much of the innovation and troubleshooting was done by farmers and independent inventors.
 Their own experience of the hard labor of rice planting inspired them.
 Because they did not receive any outside funding, many of these inventors had to abandon their projects when they ran out of money.
 One farmer named Arakawa described how difficult it was: “Our savings were being depleted, and we couldn’t even afford clothes for our young children.
 I regretted creating such hardship for them, and it broke my heart to see their faces at night while they slept.”

-The system developed by Ikuo Yamakage of the National Institute of Agricultural Machinery in 1986, that used revolving offset gears is now used in over 80% of commercial riding rice transplanters.
+In 1986, Ikuo Yamakage of the National Institute of Agricultural Machinery developed a system that used revolving offset gears.
+That system is now used in over 80% of commercial riding rice transplanters.
 This technology made it possible to control the angles of the planting hooks that transplant the rice seedlings and it allowed for smoother, faster movement.
 This innovation allowed the transplanter to be mounted onto riding machinery, because it could keep up with the high speed of the moving vehicle.
 Figure 5 shows a typical modern riding multi-row transplanter.

 For more information:

 Translated and edited by: Shinji Kawai, Faculty Research Assistant, Department of Horticulture and Alice K. Formiga, Assistant Professor of Practice, Oregon State University.